 Over time though, the emails pile up.
 First, you sign up for one to get a discount code for something you actually do want.
 Later, something you want to keep an eye on when they restock.
 After that, maybe some of your information gets sold and something you didn’t even sign up for is in there.
 Then, a brand giveaway and suddenly there’s eighty-five brands in your inbox all doing a sale.
 Argh!

-But they do add up, so you can also use tools like Unroll.me and Unsubscriber.
+Got too many go to thru manually?
+Try tools like Unroll.me and Unsubscriber.
 Note that these apps work by collecting data about your purchases, which it can get from your email, and then typically they sell to marketers.
 If you’re okay with this, they’re extremely effective.
 You can also revoke access later.
 If you’re not down with that, and willing to shell out a little bit of cash, Clean Email is a paid service (#notsponcon) that unsubscribes you and doesn’t share your data, because you pay for it.